+- Pre-order your campus card.

-- Bring photo ID with you and have it easily accessible. - Know your building and room number. - Pack your items in boxes or luggage so it is easy to move. - Do not bring any prohibited items.
+- Bring your photo ID with you and have it easily accessible.

+- Know your building and room number.

+- Pack your items in boxes or luggage so it is easy to move.

+- Do not bring any prohibited items.